Home Guides How to Choose an Interior Designer

 UpdatedJuly 2026

 Choosing an interior designer is one of the most important decisions in a home project — and one most people make without a clear framework.
 The right designer saves you money, time and stress.
 The wrong one costs significantly more than their fee in rework, delays and substandard outcomes.
-This guide gives you a concrete way to evaluate any designer before you sign.

 Why the Choice of Designer Matters More Than the Budget

 Two homeowners with identical ₹12L budgets for the same 2BHK can end up with dramatically different outcomes, depending entirely on who designs and executes the project.
 The designer determines: how well the space is planned, which vendors are used and at what quality, how decisions are managed during execution, and whether Vastu principles are aligned throughout.
+The most expensive mistakes in interior projects almost always trace back to a designer choice, not a budget shortfall.

 The 10 Questions to Ask Any Interior Designer